 As a foundation, this was a little new to us.
 However, we knew we had to be involved.
-To that end we worked feverishly together to ensure we could help support this wonderful project and stay true to our foundations mandates, focus, and rich history that was graciously stewarded by our founders (Albert and Sandra Stober).
-In addition, we were steadfast on ensuring that our contribution would help not only support the development of the Health Sciences Centre but also ensure a significant amount of financial support to students in need (through scholarships, bursaries, and awards) who will ultimately populate the programs and the building.
+To that end we worked feverishly together to ensure we could help support this wonderful project and stay true to our foundations mandates, focus, and rich history that was graciously stewarded by our founders, Albert and Sandra Stober.
+In addition, we were steadfast on ensuring that our contribution would help not only support the development of the Health Sciences Centre but also ensure a significant amount of financial support to students in need (through scholarships, bursaries, and awards) who will ultimately populate the building and its programs.

 One of Kelowna’s best-known families is giving back to the Okanagan in a major way.

 It was announced today that the Stober family, through the Stober Foundation, is committing $500,000 over five years to help develop a state-of-the-art Health Sciences Centre at Okanagan College.